 zigzag streaking on the surface of the slant.
-Incubate at 37
+Incubate at 37 °C, 24 hours.

 H2S production: positive if a black precipitate of iron sulfide forms.

 Do not incubate more than 24 hours.
-False positive or negative results
+False-positive or false-negative results may

 |TSI (left), MIU and Simmons agar